AXErunners/electrum-axe/docs/tor.md

-# Using AXE Electrum with Tor Proxy
+# Using Axe Electrum with Tor Proxy

 ## Use Tor Proxy on startup

-Starting from AXE Electrum release 3.2.3.2 automatic Tor Proxy detection and use on wallet startup is added to [Network](tor/tor-proxy-on-startup.md) preferences.
+Starting from Axe Electrum release 3.2.3.1 automatic Tor Proxy detection and use on wallet startup is added to [Network](tor/tor-proxy-on-startup.md) preferences.